Table of Contents

 These pups are incredibly brave, which hardly comes as a surprise considering the foe they had to face.
 They are loyal and have a strong prey drive.
 Being with their humans makes them happy, but they are quick to distrust everybody else.
 If you need a watchdog, this is your guy.

 Dachshunds have been among the favorite dogs in the USA since World War I, so it’s no wonder they have found their place on our list of the best dog breeds to adopt.
 Even Picasso was in love with them!
-If you’d like to know more about these fantastic little fellows, take a look at these 10 facts you should know about Dachshunds with pictures, as well as our list of Dachshund facts.
+If you’d like to know more about these fantastic little fellows, take a look at the 10 facts you should know about Dachshunds with pictures, as well as our list of Dachshund facts.

 Rat Terriers are loyal, energetic, and loving—and fearsome killers of all things rodent.
 According to what is probably an urban legend, one Rat Terrier in the 1900s managed to kill no less than 2,500 rats in seven hours.
 For anyone who has seen these little killing machines, this is not at all a stretch of the imagination, so it’s safe to say that the little buggers are dedicated to their craft.